dgahagan/CovidFaceShield/README.md

 ```

-Mar 31 - 6 PETG Orange - Failed to increase production by printing 8 sheilds at a time with max printer speed
+Mar 31 - 6 PETG Orange - Failed to increase production by printing 8 shields at a time with max printer speed

 Mar 30 - 6 PETG Orange